kt3k/license-checker/README.md

 }
 ```

-Note: `ignore` needs to be an array, not a string.
+`ignore` needs to be an array, not a string.

 ### Multiple config in `.licenserc.json`